-- the aqueous solution can be assigned to the same UN number as the listed substance in accordance with the criteria of 2.1.3.3, and - the aqueous solution is not specifically mentioned by name otherwise in the assimilation list in 4.1.1.19.3, and - no chemical reaction is taking place between the dangerous substance and the solvent water.
+- the aqueous solution can be assigned to the same UN number as the listed substance in accordance with the criteria of 2.1.3.3, and - the aqueous solution is not specifically mentioned by name otherwise in the assimilation list in 4.1.1.19.6, and - no chemical reaction is taking place between the dangerous substance and the solvent water.

-[Example: Aqueous solutions of UN 1120 tert-Butanol may be assigned to the standard liquid acetic acid.
+[Example: Aqueous solutions of UN 1120 tert-Butanol:

-- Reasons: - Pure tert-Butanol itself is assigned to the standard liquid acetic acid in the assimilation list. - Aqueous solutions of tert-Butanol can be classified under the entry UN 1120 BUTANOLS in accordance with 2.1.3.3.
-Because the aqueous solution of tert-Butanol does not differ from the entries of the pure substances relating to the class, the packing group(s) and the physical state.
-Furthermore, the entry 1120 BUTANOLS is not explicitly limited to the pure substances, and aqueous solutions of these substances are not specifically mentioned by name otherwise in chapter 3.2, Table A. - UN 1120 BUTANOLS do not react with water under normal conditions of transport.] - 4.1.1.19.5 Rule for collective entries:
+- Pure tert-Butanol itself is assigned to the standard liquid acetic acid in the assimilation list. - Aqueous solutions of tert-Butanol can be classified under the entry UN 1120 BUTANOLS in accordance with 2.1.3.3, because the aqueous solution of tert-Butanol does not differ from the entries of the pure substances relating to the class, the packing group(s) and the physical state.
+Furthermore, the entry "1120 BUTANOLS" is not explicitly limited to the pure substances, and aqueous solutions of these substances are not specifically mentioned by name otherwise in chapter 3.2, Table A as well as in the assimilation list. - UN 1120 BUTANOLS do not react with water under normal conditions of transport.